Recently, I had a user in my office get the following errors when trying to open a Word document:

 You can unregister this converter by going to Start, then run and typing regedit.
 Then navigate to the following key:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Shared Tools\Text Converters\Import\MSWord6.wpc

 Right-click on the MSWord6.wpc key in the left hand pane and choose Delete.
+If you are getting the error message with SSPDFCG_x64.cnv, then first that item instead and delete it.
 If you have a Word 97 document, you should still be able to open it in Word 2003 or 2007.
 However, you will not be able to open these files in WordPad anymore.
 You’ll get an error like:

 Cannot load Word for Windows 6.0 files

 If you really have to use WordPad to open Word 6.0/95 files, you can re-enable the Word 6.0/95 for Windows and Macintosh to RFT converter.
 Open the registry and go to the following keys:

 For Microsoft Windows on Windows 64 (WOW) mode